AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 - Virtual Data Center

   A Virtual Data Centers (VDC) is a logical “walled garden” that binds different resources together using a shared network space.
-This is synonymous to VPC in AWS and GCP, vNETs in Azure, and so forth
+This is synonymous to VPC in AWS and GCP, VNets in Azure, and so forth

 - Gateway by type: